Measuring Fabry-Perot fringes#

 Now, let’s delete the image metadata (including the annotations) to clean up the image.

-If we want to define the exact same ROI on the second image, we can copy/paste the ROI from the first image to the second image, using the metadata.
+If we want to define the exact same ROI on the second image, we can copy/paste the

-button in the toolbar.#
+button in the

 The ROI is added to the second image.#

 Select the “Contour detection” tool in the “Analysis” menu, with the same parameters as before (shape “Circle”).
 On this image, there are two fringes, so four circles are fitted.
-The “Results” dialog opens, and displays the fitted circle parameters.
-Click “OK”.#
+The “Results” dialog opens and displays the fitted circle parameters.
+Click “OK”.

 The fitted circles are displayed on the image.#